wp-plugins/participants-database/readme.txt

 **Some of the features of the Participants Database Plugin:**

-* fully configurable database for holding any kind of information about people
+* fully configurable database for holding any kind of information about people (or anything, really!)
 * customizable forms for collecting and maintaining records
 * both front-end and back-end versions of the forms
 * shortcode for inserting a configurable sign-up short form into WordPress pages, posts, etc.
+* completing the sign-up form can direct visitors to another page for a thank you message or reward
 * shortcode for inserting a full-length form for people to fill out and maintain their own records
-* shortcode for displaying the list on the site
+* shortcode for displaying the list on the site, including the ability to select and order columns to display
 * email notification and confirmation with secure individual access link
 * email notification when a user edits a record
 * searchable, sortable record listings in the WordPress admin
 * many form elements to choose from including dropdowns, checkboxes, radio buttons, image upload, etc.
 * export CSV files for interacting with other databases, mass email, print records
 * import CSV files to add large numbers of records from spreadsheets such as Open Office or Google Docs
+* form can be organized into groups of fields, making long forms easier to navigate and fill out

 **Database**